What is blackjack insurance? How It Works & Odds

 If you’re right, the insurance bet pays 2:1, covering the loss of your main bet.
 If you’re wrong, you lose both.

 So, what does insurance do in blackjack?
 It offers a break-even backup if the dealer has blackjack.
 But, as you’re about to see, most of the time, it just adds another fancy way to lose.
+Let’s take a closer look at this blackjack side bet.

-When should I take insurance?
+When should you take insurance in Blackjack?

 But the reality is far less “safe” than it seems.